eldesh/sha3_sml/Readme.md

 # SHA3SML

 Sha3SML (which is abbreviated for [SHA3 - StandardML]) is a SHA3 algorithm implementation with pure StandardML.
-SHA3 is a cryptographic hash algorithm defined as [FIPS202].
+SHA3 is a cryptographic hash algorithm standard defined as [FIPS202].

 ## Supported functions